Anmaxan/test_repo/README.md

 * push - sends file/update to the repos on github(now it's not only on your machine, but also is on the server somewhere there)
 * clone - gets a local copy of repos from github(get the link in the green button of repos on GitHub)
 * restore --staged - if you want to do more changes in file, but it's already added, use this
+* checkout 'branch name' - move between branches
+* fetch - get updates from GitHub(if you did them there)